Basingstoke railway station: Facilities

 The south booking hall has ticket facilities, including ticket machines, information and a small shop.
 The station is staffed all day and both entrances have ticket barriers.
 There is a small café on the central island platform and another on platform 4, as well as indoor waiting rooms.

 Signalling

 The station area and its various routes have been controlled by colour light signalling since the mid-1960s.
-The 1966 panel box (which controlled the main line from west of Woking through to and along with part of the line to Reading) was located on the north side of the line to the east of the station, but this was superseded by a new facility in 2007 when the area was resignalled.
+The 1966 panel box (which controlled the main line from west of Woking through to and along with part of the line to Reading) was located on the north side of the line to the east of the station, but this was superseded by a new facility in the northern car park, in 2007 when the area was resignalled.

+Several routes have had their signal control moved to Basingstoke, including the West of England main line between Gillingham and Exmouth Jn in 2012 and the Poole - - section of the line to Weymouth in 2015.